estruyf/blog-content/content/posts/2025-11-25-my-real-world-journey-with-ai-code-review-a-look-at-github-copilot-coderabbit-and-macroscope.md

 The solution involved a change in both the code and the database.
 To ensure the `key` was always unique for a given attendee at a specific event, I changed the logic to use a **composite key**.
 This is a common database pattern where you combine two or more columns to create a single, unique identifier.
 For me, that meant concatenating the `eventId` and the `attendeeId`.
 The AI's insight here didn't just fix a bug; it pushed me toward a more robust data model.

-# Next up: Coderabbit's in-depth analysis
+# Next up: CodeRabbit's in-depth analysis

-After getting comfortable with GitHub Review, I gave [Coderabbit](https://coderabbit.ai/) a try.
+After getting comfortable with GitHub Review, I gave [CodeRabbit](https://CodeRabbit.ai/) a try.
 I must admit, the most immediate difference was the depth of the reviews.
-Coderabbit often provided more suggestions, but what really stood out was *how* it presented them.
+CodeRabbit often provided more suggestions, but what really stood out was *how* it presented them.
 It would give me the exact lines to change, the updated code, clear reasoning, and even a custom prompt to feed to another AI if I wanted it to implement the change for me.

 A great example was when it found a classic null-check issue.
 It reported:

 > If `AttendeeService.getAttendeeByAttendeeId` returns null/undefined for an unknown `attendeeIdCode`, the subsequent access to `attendee.id`, `attendee.name`, etc. will throw and be caught as a 500.
 That’s both a runtime risk and the wrong status code for “not found”.

-{{< caption-new "/uploads/2025/11/coderabbit-review.webp" "Code review suggestion by Coderabbit"  "data:image/jpeg;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAACQAACgAAQUxQSCwAAAABJ6CQbQTIn2kOI7pHIyLixEIhJCvUTQZvEvgKpJA/WQQR/Y+pqjMg/lzSAlZQOCBIAAAA0AEAnQEqCgALAAFAJiWkAALnYWMnzAAA/vtkk2EtZV9jvE4K7fV9nV90/bdi2J3IQt4whoL9X2sgDrmLqegzCQ3I3OLWAAAA" "3348" "3756" >}}
+{{< caption-new "/uploads/2025/11/CodeRabbit-review.webp" "Code review suggestion by CodeRabbit"  "data:image/jpeg;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAACQAACgAAQUxQSCwAAAABJ6CQbQTIn2kOI7pHIyLixEIhJCvUTQZvEvgKpJA/WQQR/Y+pqjMg/lzSAlZQOCBIAAAA0AEAnQEqCgALAAFAJiWkAALnYWMnzAAA/vtkk2EtZV9jvE4K7fV9nV90/bdi2J3IQt4whoL9X2sgDrmLqegzCQ3I3OLWAAAA" "3348" "3756" >}}

 {{< blockquote type="tip" text="This is a crucial point for API design.
 A `500 Internal Server Error` tells the client 'something broke on our end,' which is inaccurate and unhelpful.
 The correct response is a `404 Not Found`, which clearly communicates that the requested resource doesn't exist." >}}

-Coderabbit provided this exact `diff`, which made the fix incredibly simple:
+CodeRabbit provided this exact `diff`, which made the fix incredibly simple:

 ```diff
 -    const attendee = await AttendeeService.getAttendeeByAttendeeId(